qFAUSTp/Discord-music-bot/README.md

 # **Discord music bot**
 Music bot for discord that can be run on your machine.
-That bot can playing music playlist from youre local storage (defult: *C:\Music*).
+That bot can playing music playlist from your local storage (defult: *C:\Music*).

 # Installing
 Python 3.5.3 or higher is required.